 I reckon that part of the reason behind its success is this simplicity.
 From a musical theory standpoint, the melody is almost textbook.
 Compare the pattern to arguably the most well-known song of the Pirates of the Caribbean franchise, He’s a Pirate, as well as the main theme to The Time Machine (also by Badelt), Professor Alexander Hartdegen, and you’ll see what I mean.
-However, let’s not dwell on what makes a good song lest we get stuck here until the end of time.

-The dramatic build-up owes a lot of its force to the rising and falling that takes place in the first four measures and is then carried out in full in the fifth measure.
-The first C major starts off quite strong, and then descends and relaxes on the A in the melody, after which it rises up to the F and then recedes back onto the E, only slightly below.
+The dramatic build-up owes a lot of its force to the rising and falling that takes place in the first four measures and is then resolved in full in the fifth measure.
+The first C Major starts off quite strong, and then descends and relaxes on the A in the melody, after which it rises up to the F and then recedes back onto the E, only slightly below.
 This pattern is picked up again in the fifth measure, which then rises twice in a row, first to the C major and then to the D major, after which it finally relaxes on the E major.

 The Road Most Travelled

 This one is undoubtedly my favourite of the Morrowind explore tracks.
 It starts with a set of thick, warm drums beating in the rhythm with some harmony sweeping in to establish the key.
 Then it goes wild and lets out a catchy melody.
 It certainly evokes a sensation of travel, however it does not fit all that well when you’re slowly dredging yourself through yet another bloody sandstorm.